zhaozhixu/LightNet/docs/Documentation/Intermediate-Representation.md

                 "params": [
                     {
                         "arg_name": STRING,
-                        "value": STRING or NUMBER or BOOL or ARRAY of <STRING or NUMBER or BOOL>
+                        "value": (ARRAY of) STRING or NUMBER or BOOL },
-                    },
                     ...
                 ]